mizzao/meteor-sharejs/README.md

 ## Persistence

+By default, the documents and edit operations will be persisted in Meteor's Mongo database.

-To use Redis to persist the documents (so that you don't use them every time Meteor restarts), fire up a Redis instance and put the following in your settings file.
+To use Redis to persist the documents, fire up a Redis instance and put the following in your settings file.
 Make sure to run meteor with the settings: `meteor --settings yoursettings.json`.

 ```js
 "sharejs": {